The best bait for catfish is chicken liver, nightcrawlers, powerbait, dip bait, cut bait, crawfish, and black salties.

-Most anglers will choose to catch any type of small bait fish that happens to bite on a given day and cut the bait on the spot for a more fresh approach.
-This will allow more blood and other parts of the fish to spread out and be detected in the water.
+Most anglers will choose to catch any small bait fish that happens to bite on a given day and cut the bait on the spot for a more fresh approach.
+This will allow more blood and other fish parts to spread out and be detected in the water.
 If you happen to take this approach, be sure that you’re not illegally using certain species of fish as bait since some states prohibit using species like crappie or other game fish.

-As you might expect, using cut bait is an almost surefire way to attract other species of fish and even turtles.
+As you might expect, cutting bait is an almost surefire way to attract other species of fish and even turtles.
 However, there’s not much else you can do except reel in your catch and discard the species you’re not targeting.

 9. Magic Big Blue Dough

-If you like to use dough baits, you’ll certainly need to give Magic Big Blue Dough a try.
+If you like to use dough baits, you’ll certainly need to try Magic Big Blue Dough.
 Some anglers prefer this type of dough bait while others will attest that there are other brands which are more effective.
-This is usually considered to be a great option if the bait is fresh and hasn’t been opened.
-One of the main drawbacks to using a dough bait that’s mass-produced like the Magic Big Blue Dough is that it loses much of its potency after the package is opened.
+This is usually considered a great option if the bait is fresh and hasn’t been opened.
+One of the main drawbacks of using a dough bait that’s mass-produced like the Magic Big Blue Dough is that it loses much of its potency after opening the package.

-These baits come in a variety of different scents that let you select the one that is ideal for the location and time of year you’re fishing in.
+These baits come in various scents that let you select the one that is ideal for the location and time of year you’re fishing in.
 This type of dough tends to stay on the hook better than other brands of dough bait, but its overall effectiveness might not be as highly-reviewed as other brands.

 10. Black Salties

 Black Salties have an almost unreal ability to stay alive much longer than your average shad or other bait fish.
 They are known to survive for hours in the water with a hook through their back just behind the dorsal fin.
-Black Salties are also very strong swimmers and you can usually expect them to move around a bit while you’re fishing.
+Black Salties are also very strong swimmers; you can usually expect them to move around while you’re fishing.